 After the French club had gone ahead in the 15th minute, Messi, Neymar and Suarez scored to put the Catalans 3-1 ahead and end the group stage as group winners.

 The 2014-15 season hit its lowest point after Barcelona slumped to defeat to Real Sociedad away at the Anoeta Stadium in January 2015 due to a Jordi Alba own goal, but after that, the MSN trio helped the club rise from the ashes as the Catalans won an unprecedented second continental treble in June 2015.

-During their time together, Messi, Suarez and Neymar combined to play a staggering 450 games for Barcelona, scoring a combined 364 goals in three seasons together that comes down to a rather impressive average of 0.81 goals per game.
+During their time together, Messi, Suarez and Neymar combined to play a staggering 450 games for Barcelona, scoring a combined 364 goals in three seasons together which comes down to an impressive average of 0.81 goals per game.

 If one digs deep into the statistics, Messi leads the way in terms of the highest number of goals scored by a player in the trio with 153 goals.

-He is closely followed by Luis Suarez who scored 121 goals followed by the Brazilian left-winger who got on the scoresheet 90 times for the Catalans.
+He is closely followed by Luis Suarez who scored 121 goals followed by the Brazilian attacker who got on the scoresheet 90 times for the Catalans.

 In addition to this, all the components of the MSN triumvirate also notched up a mind-boggling number of assists between them in 450 games as they set up 173 goals, many times assisting each other in Spain and Europe.